Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Deletes customer's shipping address for the current session that is logged in.
+Deletes shipping address of a customer for the current login session.

 ### Resource Information
 | | |